 By this point the missionaries from Congo and Gabon were already safe and sound at home, but we couldn’t even get in an airport.

 On Saturday, March 21, we went to the missionary couple’s apartment to do a zoom call with President Thompson.
-Sister Mathis, the senior missionary, made us sloppy joes and President Thompson told us he was doing everything he could to get us out of Cameroon including the Church working with the US embassy.
-It was a fun zone activity and we were all high on the adrenaline of going home.
+Elder and Sister Mathis, the senior missionaries, made us sloppy joes and President Thompson told us he was doing everything he could to get us out of Cameroon including working with the US embassy.
+It was a fun zone activity and we were all high on the excitement of going home.

 On Monday March 23, we all went to the airport for the second time.
 This time, they let us inside the airport.
 We just sat with our luggage in the airport.
 Elder Soto and I played chess.
 We had been playing chess a lot and discussing doctrine in our free time in the apartment and at the airport.
 We waited in the airport until 10pm and they told us that no plane was coming so we returned to our apartments tired of the whole charade.

-On Tuesday, March 24, President Thompson, who was still in Congo along with some other missionaries who were left behind, had the Congolese elders in the zone all board a bus to regroup with the other Congolese missionaries in Douala, the coastal city in Cameroon, and the American missionaries in Douala all boarded a bus to go to Yaoundé where we would rendezvous to get a plane out of Cameroon with help from the US embassy.
-The US embassy could only help US citizen along with Elder Soto from France and another elder from Canada so all the Congolese missionaries had to stay behind in Cameroon until the borders opened again.
+On Tuesday, March 24, President Thompson, who was still in Congo along with some other missionaries who were left behind, had the African elders in the zone all board a bus to regroup with the other African missionaries in Douala, the coastal city in Cameroon, and the American missionaries in Douala all boarded a bus to go to Yaoundé where we would rendezvous to get a plane out of Cameroon with help from the US embassy.
+The US embassy could only help US citizens along with Elder Soto from France and another elder from Canada so all the African missionaries had to stay behind in Cameroon until the borders opened again.

 That day Elder Stauffer, Elder Soto, and I went to a woodcarver and we bought some cool African wood carvings.
 I bought two giant wooden masks that were really high quality and some smaller animal figurines for about $70.